danielhelfand/lab-knative-serving/workshop/content/exercises/review-service-creation.md

 In the next section, you will send requests to `helloworld-go` to see some of the features of Knative `Serving` in action.

-Stop the watch on the `Service` in your first terminal:
+Stop the watch on the `Service` in your first terminal once you have gotten a chance to see the output from `kn service describe`:

 ```execute-1
 <ctrl+c>